 Unfortunately, some acute or chronic prostatic infections can also result in the formation of a large prostatic abscess.
 If the abscess ruptures or goes untreated it can cause a significant body-wide infection (i.e. sepsis).
 Sepsis can be very difficult to treat and may be life-threatening.

-The vet will use a four to six week (or longer) course antibiotics to treat a prostatic bacterial infection.
+The vet will use a four to six week (or longer) course of antibiotics to treat a prostatic bacterial infection.
 Often the vet will base antibiotic selection on the results of a culture and sensitivity.

 If your dog has a prostatic abscess, the vet may also need to drain it to help avoid the abscess accidentally rupturing into the abdomen.
 There are a variety of drainage methods including intracapsular prostatic omentalization surgery and ultrasound guided drainage.